o3de/o3de.org/content/docs/userguide/scripting/scriptcanvas/tutorial-collisions-targets.md

 1. In the **Entity Outliner**, right\-click **Projectile** and then click **Delete**\.
 Because you will spawn the projectile entity dynamically from your player script, you no longer need the entity in your scene\.

-## Step 4: Set Up the Player Entity to Spawn the Slice<a name="script-canvas-tutorial-collisions-targets-step-four"></a>
+## Step 4: Set Up the Player Entity to Spawn the Slice {#script-canvas-tutorial-collisions-targets-step-four}

 Now that you've created a slice, you can set up your **Player** entity to spawn the slice\.